 Once a diagnosis has occurred, the repair options are two fold: surgery or non-surgical immobilization.
 Surgery is the most common treatment as it has the fastest recovery.
 The obvious concerns with surgery are infections and blood clots.
 Younger and active patients are pushed to have surgery.
 If surgery is performed, an incision is made in the upper heel and the tendon is surgically connected; the degree of the surgery depends on the severity of the rupture.
 Full ruptures get large incisions.
 To avoid risks, older patients may decide to be immobilized in a cast for up to 12 weeks.
 The option of surgery means and soft cast for two weeks post operation and three weeks of a hard cast followed by three weeks of a walking boot with a heel insert.
 Patients have options of doing physical therapy thereafter.

-If you have suffered an Achilles rupture or other tendon injury due to an accident, or by the consumption of Cipro or Levaquin, or by the negligence of someone else call the law firm of Benson and Bingham.
+If you have suffered an Achilles rupture or other tendon injury due to an accident, or by the consumption of Cipro or Levaquin, or by the negligence of someone else call the law firm of Benson & Bingham Accident Injury Lawyers, LLC.
 We have experienced personal injury attorneys who understand medical conditions and accident related injuries.